jadsy2107/ClickToCall_FusionPBX/README.md

 Finally if you don't like Google Chrome adding an extra click, confirming to use the app to call, install the Registry Key ClickToCall.reg

+Note: If you want to call a number from anywhere that doesn't have the appropriate link - simply highlight the number and press CTRL-SHIFT-C to initiate a call.